 Yes this is hard if you are into certain interesting things.
 Even I would geek out over a cool vintage album collection.
 But a room full of toys or having shelves of books?
 Think about using the library.
 Minimalist living means making room for more of what matters.
 Keep the albums, books, etc. that mean the most to you.

 I feel I have too much.
 I have a phone, cell phone and a laptop.
 No REAL need for a landline so I can do better.
 I do NOT have cable.
 What a colossal waste of money.
 Netflix and/or Kodi are the only ways to go if you want some entertainment.
-Seriously, get yourself a top rated Android TV box and forget about cable!
+Seriously, get yourself an Android TV box and forget about cable!

 Stop buying stuff.